May 31, 2024

 Two who died from poisonous bites are Safwan Abu Jusham al-Thaqafi and Da’ud al-Qarrad, and ahead will come a chapter on this subject, if God wills, be He Exalted.

 A man or boy who, from a surfeit of lust, can't stop playing with his member unless actively or passively engaged in coitus is a ṣīṣiya.
 Even a eunuch may be so called.
-"He's nothing but a ṣīṣiya," people say of a man addicted to sodomy—a simile that evokes the excitability of the rooster and the hardness of his spur.
+"Nothing but a ṣīṣiya," people say of a man addicted to sodomy—an expression that evokes the excitability of the rooster and the hardness of his spur.

 From The Book of Animals of al-Jahiz